 Companies that operate 18-wheelers, delivery trucks, and other big commercial vehicles move fast to protect their own interests following an accident.
 So do their insurance companies.

 On the other hand, most victims of truck accidents do not know what to do after their accident and are left to play catch-up.
-By contacting an experienced Memphis truck accident lawyer at Gatti, Keltner, Bienvenu & Montesi PLC, you can help ensure your rights and best interests are strongly represented after an accident.
+By contacting an experienced Memphis personal injury lawyer at Gatti, Keltner, Bienvenu & Montesi PLC, you can help ensure your rights and best interests are strongly represented after an accident.

 Contact our office for a free consultation today to find out how much your truck accident claim could be worth.

 Determining Who is Responsible for Your Losses

 One of the most significant obstacles in resolving a truck accident case is that you may be unaware of who all the defendants or responsible parties are.
 However, identifying each person who is responsible for your injuries is an integral part of getting you the fair and full compensation you are owed.